Householder pre-application advice

 Covid-19 Lockdown Period Service Update

 The Planning Department is continuing to operate and process pre-application requests during the lockdown period.
-Please be advised that all meetings will be carried out by telephone for the temporary lockdown period.
+Please be advised that all meetings will be carried out by telephone or Microsoft Teams for the temporary lockdown period.
 We will send a Microsoft Teams calendar invite should you wish to have a virtual meeting with your case officer.
 Please indicate your preference of telephone call or virtual meeting within the form.

 For householder applications (extensions and alterations to residential properties, including related Listed Building and Archaeology advice) we offer householder pre-application advice via a pre-arranged paid for meeting with a planning officer.